 In recent years, market conditions for insurance in the state of Florida have been significantly impacted by the increasingly prevalent utilization of a practice referred to as "assignment of benefits," or "AOB".
+We currently estimate that the impacts of AOB will contribute adversely to the ultimate economic losses borne by the insurance market in light of recent large Florida loss events, including Hurricane Michael, perhaps significantly.
 An AOB is an instrument executed by a primary policyholder that is deemed to permit certain third parties, such as water extraction companies, roofers, or plumbers, to "stand in the shoes" of the insured and seek direct payments from the policyholder's insurance company.
-According to the Florida Office of Insurance Regulation (the "OIR"), while there were 405 AOB lawsuits across Florida in 2006, that number rose to 28,200 in 2016.
+According to the Florida Office of Insurance Regulation (the "OIR"), while there were 405 AOB lawsuits relating to water and glass matters across Florida in 2006, that number rose to 36,601 in 2017 and 34,289 in 2018.
 Moreover, according to the OIR, claims with an AOB have a much higher degree of severity than claims without one.
 For example, in 2018 the OIR estimated that between 2015 and 2017, the frequency of water claims rose by 44% and the severity of water claims rose by 18%.
-As a result, we believe that usage of AOBs is contributing significantly to loss trends in Florida and is having an impact on the profitability and financial condition of certain of the state's domestic property insurance companies.
+Similarly, litigation data submitted to the Florida Department of Financial Services show that the number of AOB lawsuits filed against all Florida property insurers rose from 4,613 in 2013 to 17,421 in 2018, a 270% increase.

+While we cannot precisely estimate the adverse impact AOB practices will have in respect of the large losses in 2017 and 2018, we do believe that usage of AOBs contributes significantly to loss trends in Florida.
+Accordingly, these ongoing challenges relating to abuse of AOB has impacted our own risk selection criteria with respect to Florida exposures, reducing the number of programs we believe are submitted at attractive risk-adjusted terms.
+We actively review our underwriting criteria, and expect that, in the absence of reform, these trends may further affect our decisions in respect of allocating capital to Florida.
 While both private companies and the OIR are exploring non-statutory means to mitigate these issues, legislative reforms proposed over the last several years have not been enacted.
-A continuation of these trends could weaken or potentially impair primary insurance companies, reduce demand for reinsurance and discourage the strengthening of the private insurance market that we believe had otherwise been evident in Florida.
+We believe that a continuation of these trends will likely weaken or potentially impair primary insurance companies, reduce both demand for and availability of reinsurance and discourage the strengthening of the private insurance market that we believe had otherwise been evident in Florida.
 Such trends would adversely impact the Florida market and many of the companies we seek to serve.